“Come into My Parlor”

 Initially, the club’s membership included a number of non-writers.
 It occurred to the financially struggling reporters that the spacious homes of associate members would be best suited for the club’s lectures.
 So they invited leading women of the city and wives of well-known businessmen to become associate members.
 The most devoted member was Mary Elitch Long, who with her first husband John Elitch founded the world-famous Elitch Gardens.
 For many years, a picnic and the club’s annual meeting were held at Mary Elitch’s home.

 A piano came with the house.
 In 1935 the club traded in that piano and paid an additional $495 for a Chase piano that sits in the corner of the main room today.
-The white silk shawl that sometimes drapes over the piano was donated by member Betty Swords (deceased), one of the first nationally known women cartoonists.
+The white silk shawl that sometimes drapes over the piano was donated by member Betty Swords, one of the first nationally known women cartoonists.
 The club has upholstered the walls above the original wainscoting with a cotton/linen fabric reminiscent of Burr’s original burlap wall covering.
 A small landing leads to a rear garden.

 In 1935 club members considered adding on to the house in this area, but it was the middle of the Great Depression.
 Club members instead decided to refurbish the house with new carpet, drapes and French provincial furnishings.
 In 1985 and in 1995 the club received offers to acquire the land and move the house.
-After much consideration, the offers were turn down primarily because of concern over damage to the interior of the house.
+After much consideration, the offers were turned down primarily because of concern over damage to the interior of the house.

-In 1997, the club received a grant from the Colorado Historic Society to do restoration on the house.
+In 1997, the club received a grant from the Colorado Historical Society to do restoration on the house.
 The contract stipulates that the club must stay in the present location for ten years.
 The house remains at its original location.